School where boy shot teacher reopens with added security

 The shooting sent shockwaves through Newport News, a city of about 185,000 that is known for its shipbuilding industry.
 It has also raised questions about school security and how a child so young could gain access to a gun and shoot his teacher.

-At Richneck, two metal detection systems have been installed and two security officers have been assigned to the school, said Michelle Price, a spokesperson for the school district.
+Since then, two metal detection systems have been installed and two security officers have been assigned to the school, said district spokeswoman Michelle Price.
 Before the shooting, one security officer was assigned to Richneck and another elementary school.
 The officer was not at Richneck at the time of the shooting.

-The security officers will also have a metal detector wand.
-New doors have been installed in classroom areas that didn’t have any, while other doors have been repaired or replaced, Price said.

-The principal and assistant principal both left their jobs after the shooting, and a new administrator has been appointed to lead the school.
+The principal and assistant principal both have left their jobs, and a new administrator has been appointed to lead the school.

-Superintendent George Parker, who was sharply criticized by parents and teachers after the shooting, was fired by the school board last week.
-Parker has said that at least one school administrator received a tip that the boy may have brought a weapon to school.
-He said the boy’s backpack was searched, but no weapon was found.
+Superintendent George Parker, who was fired by the school board last week, has said that at least one school administrator received a tip that the boy may have brought a weapon to school, but no weapon was found when the boy’s backpack was searched.

-Zwerner’s lawyer, Diane Toscano, said that on the day of the shooting, concerned staff at Richneck warned administrators three times that the boy had a gun and was threatening other students, but the administration didn’t call police, remove the boy from class or lock down the school.
+Zwerner’s lawyer, Diane Toscano, said that on the day of the shooting, concerned staff at Richneck warned administrators three times that the boy had a gun and was threatening other students, but the administration didn’t call police or remove the boy from class.

 Police said the handgun was legally purchased by the boy’s mother.
 In a statement released through their attorney, the boy’s family said the gun was “secured.”
 Attorney James Ellenson told The Associated Press that his understanding is that the gun was in the mother’s closet on a shelf well over 6 feet (1.8 meters) high and had a trigger lock that required a key.